How to finally learn to code in 7 easy steps

 Introduction

-Whether you’re diving into your first programming language or adding another to your repertoire (let’s become polyglot!), there’s one thing many of us share: the journey of learning to code on our own.
-In today’s world, it seems easy to embark on this journey, given the plethora of resources at our fingertips.
-However, this abundance brings its own set of unique challenges.
+Whether you’re diving into your first programming language or adding another to your list (let’s become polyglot!), there is one thing many of us share: the journey of learning to code on our own.
+In today’s world, it seems easy to embark on this journey, given the plethora of resources available.
+However, this abundance brings many challenges.

-Learning to code independently often leads to what is known as the famous “tutorial hell.”
-It’s a common trap where learners, in their quest for the perfect guide, find themselves circling in a maze of tutorials.
-This endless search makes every tutorial appear indecipherable.
-And even when the right tutorials are found, months can pass in study without the satisfying sense of real progress, leading to weariness and frustration.
+Learning to code independently often leads to what is known as the famous “tutorial hell”.
+It is a common trap where learners, in their quest for the perfect guide, find themselves circling in a maze of tutorials.
+This endless search makes every tutorial appear difficult to approach and even when the right tutorials are found, months can pass in study without the sense of real progress, leading to frustration and discouragement.
+It is normal to feel lost.

-Another significant hurdle is the ever-elusive ‘perfect time’ to learn.
+Another significant problem is the well-known ‘perfect time’ to learn.
 Many struggle to find or make time in their busy schedules to dedicate to coding, further prolonging their learning journey.
 If you need advice on that we have a nice blog post for you: “The two-minute rule for busy coder/learner”

 1. Make a roadmap: Plan your learning journey.